dptech-corp/dflow/README.md

 Set an input artifact to be optional by `op_template.inputs.artifacts["foo"].optional = True`.

 ####  3.1.10. <a name='Defaultvalueforoutputparameter'></a>Default value for output parameter
-Set default value for a output parameter by `op_template.outputs.parameters["msg"].default = default_value`.
+Set default value for an output parameter by `op_template.outputs.parameters["msg"].default = default_value`.
 The default value will be used when the expression in `value_from_expression` fails or the step is skipped.

 ####  3.1.11. <a name='Keyofstep'></a>Key of step
 You can set a key for a step by `Step(..., key="some-key")` for the convenience of locating the step.
 The key can be regarded as an input parameter which may contain reference of other parameters.
 For instance, the key of a step can change with iterations of a dynamic loop.
 Once key is assigned to a step, the step can be query by `wf.query_step(key="some-key")`.
 If the key is unique within the workflow, the `query_step` method returns a list consist of only one element.